Skip to main content

 Jo joined Durham University in June 2018 from Newcastle University Business School where she held the post of Senior Lecturer of Industrial Relations, Work and Employment for 5 years.
 Prior to that, Jo worked at Bradford University School of Management for 10 years holding various positions and before that was at Northumbria University.
 Her career in the field of Industrial Relations began with the Banking, Insurance and Finance Union through her early working years at Lloyds Bank PLC.
 From there, she went on to achieve a First Class Honours Degree in Human Organisations then conducted a Phd on the dynamics of the employment relationship in the Tyneside Shipbuilding and Ship Repair Industry.

 She was President of the British Universities Industrial Relations Association (BUIRA) from 2016-2019.
-BUIRA- is one of the largest academic associations in the United Kingdom aimed at promoting the study of employment relations across relevant academic disciplines.
+BUIRA is one of the largest academic associations in the United Kingdom aimed at promoting the study of employment relations across relevant academic disciplines.

 Mini-Biography

 Jo joined Durham University Business School in June 2018 from Newcastle University Business School where she was Senior Lecturer in Industrial Relations, Work and Employment.
 Prior to that Jo worked at Bradford University School of Management and Northumbria University.
 Her main areas of academic interest are Industrial Relations and the Sociology of Work.
 She was President of the British Universities Industrial Relations Association (2016-2019) which was founded in 1950 and is one of the largest academic associations in the United Kingdom aimed at promoting the study of employment relations across relevant academic disciplines.
+Jo was awarded a Fellowship of BUIRA in 2025.

 Research interests